Chiwanza vows to fight suspension

 “5.
 Intimidating some key witness in your pending electoral fraud case.

 “6.
-Working with Mr Chiyangwa and Mr Omega Sibanda in illegally seeking Zifa lawyers to throw away Zifa electoral cases they were handling.
+Working with Mr Chiyangwa and Mr Omega Shanda in illegally seeking ZIFA lawyers to throw away ZIFA electoral cases they were handling.

 “7.
 Directly or indirectly communicating with the Warriors in camp in Egypt in collusion with Mr Chiyangwa and Mr Omega Sibanda in a bid to manipulate the outcome of the matches involving the Warriors